-A separate representative 600-unit inspection must be completed for each high-risk product in a chamber load (i.e. 600 mangoes and 600 stone fruit for a given chamber load).
+A separate representative 600-unit inspection must be completed for each high-risk product in a chamber load.

 Inspection of high-risk product must be completed as follows:

 - Inspect a random representative selection of 600-unit of high-risk product obtained from a minimum of three cartons for live fruit fly; - Ensure that the selection represents an even distribution of all the high-risk product varieties and suppliers (growers/packers) in the chamber load (see example).